micmejia/bible-dump/NKJV/Ezekiel/Ezek 23.md

 "For thus says the Lord God: 'Bring up an assembly against them, give them up to trouble and plunder.

 ###### 47
-The assembly shall stone them with stones and [^h]execute them with their swords; they shall slay their sons and their daughters, and burn their houses with fire.
+The assembly shall stone them with stones and execute them with their swords; they shall slay their sons and their daughters, and burn their houses with fire.

 ###### 48
 Thus I will cause lewdness to cease from the land, that all women may be taught not to practice your lewdness.